 And they need to get the job done in the midst of the issues mentioned above, as well as in a business environment where the talent pipeline is drying up due to a retiring workforce.
 To replace these workers, what’s the likelihood that SMB insurers will be able to recruit top technology talent to be responsible for an outdated AS/400 linked to a client/server front end?

 The bottom line is that these SMB insurers will not be able to overcome innovation-related growth obstacles until they better understand and embrace affordable technology innovation options that will make their jobs a lot easier.

-The first and logical step in this process is gaining an understanding of what’s possible, such as an affordable pay-as-you-go, as-needed migration of core systems and data to a Software as a Service hosted environment, a gradual sun-setting of existing hardware, and the gradual move to a digital platform that pulls all necessary functionality together for reliable, secure front- and back-end operations.
+The first and logical step in this process is gaining an understanding of what’s possible, such as an affordable pay-as-you-go, as-needed migration of core systems and data to a software as a service hosted environment, a gradual sun-setting of existing hardware and the gradual move to a digital platform.
+One that pulls all necessary functionality together for reliable, secure front- and back-end operations.

 From there, SMB insurers can implement predictive analytics for use in claims, proactive health communications and even cross-selling.
-And even at a small scale, machine learning and artificial intelligence can serve to help these carriers improve their claims function, customer service capabilities and more.
+Even on a small scale, machine learning and artificial intelligence can serve to help these carriers improve their claims function, customer service capabilities and more.

-The risk management issues related to changes taking place within our marketplace, such ongoing legislative issues, changing—read younger—demographics and related culture, the sharing economy and the growing presence of disrupters, will impact all lines of business, and all sized insurers.
+The risk management issues related to changes taking place within our marketplace, such as ongoing legislative issues, changing—read younger—demographics and related culture, the sharing economy and the growing presence of disrupters, will impact all lines of business, and all sizes of insurers.

 The SMB insurers that will remain relevant will be those that hear the wake-up call and understand the path to innovation, choose a stepped approach to business and technology relevance and greet the future with an openness to what’s possible.